 Reviewing your HOA disaster protocols with your residents should be a top priority.
 What your HOA has to realize is that many residents may come and go.
 If you are not constantly reviewing your protocols, many residents may not have a comprehensive understanding of them when the time comes that a natural disaster occurs.

-Having regular review sessions, it will allow residents to ask common questions and increase understanding within your community.
+Having regular review sessions will allow residents to ask common questions and increase understanding within your community.
 Your association should also have a way for residents to email their questions to your board members if they are unable to attend meetings.
 By making your HOA board members more accessible, you will be able to inform more of your residents about important safety protocols.

 6. Invest in Electronic Alerts